 What is a rutabaga?

 Rutabagas can be a substitute for potatoes in pretty much any recipe.
-They make amazing low carb mashed potatoes and are delicious roasted, as well.
+They make amazing low-carb cheesy mashed potatoes and are delicious in this Herb Roasted Rutabagas Recipe, as well.

-They are also high in beta-carotene and antioxidants which are helpful for warding off disease and play a protective role in skin aging.
+These roots are high in beta-carotene and antioxidants which are helpful for warding off disease and play a protective role in skin aging.

 There are a few methods for cooking the perfect rutabaga mash: